 - Identify how your life has been affected

 - Help create strategies to decrease your use

 - Identify related issues that may contribute to your abuse

-- If necessary, referral to more intensive treatment resource
+- If necessary, refer you to more intensive treatment resources

 Frequent use and abuse of substances can have a serious effect on one's academic and personal life.
 Contact the Counseling Center if you or someone you know is having difficulty controlling the use of alcohol or other substance.
 We provide timely, confidential, and professional assistance for Oberlin students.